brobinson124/presentation/JSBS/talk.md

 * Typed Objects are not yet supported
 * But when and if they are…
     - They will provide **faster**, more **memory-efficient** object type declarations
-* Typed Objects add functionality to dynamic scoping
+* Typed Objects add functionality like static typing

 ***
 Resources